 All official European Union website addresses are in the europa.eu domain.See all EU institutions and bodies

-Better understand the climate risks they are, and will be confronted with, in the future
+Better understand the climate risks that they are and will be confronted with in the future

 Develop their pathways to be better prepared and cope with the changing climate

-Test and deploy on the ground the solutions needed to build resilience.
+Test and deploy on the ground innovative solutions needed to build resilience to climate change.

 Dangerous climate change is almost upon us.
 We have already experienced more than a one degree rise in global temperatures since the industrial revolution.
 Even if the World’s countries succeed in delivering the reductions in carbon emissions detailed in their Nationally Determined Contributions to the Paris Agreement, we remain on course for more than a two degree rise in global temperatures by the end of this century.